rastersoft/dbuilder/README.md

 The interesting thing about this is that Gtk3 itself has nearly all the mechanisms needed to do this, and only some little glue code is needed to make it work.

-First, using Gtk.Builder, it is possible to create a GUI from a textual definition, without needing to manually create objects and insert some inside others.
+First, by using Gtk.Builder it is possible to create a GUI from a textual definition, without needing to manually create objects and insert some inside others.
 This textual definition can be a string or the path for a file with that definition; both can be sent through DBus.